rbslandau/schreiner_simstress/README.md

 ## Description of material ##

-ECOLIND_6908_script.R:			 *Provides the R code to run the analyses and to plot the results.*
+R_Similar Stress Response.Rmd:			 *Provides the R Markdown code to run the analyses and to plot the results.*

-ID_abundance.csv:				*Abundance of species in sites*
+R_Similar_Stress_Response.html:				*Resulting html from R Markdown document*

-ID_traits.csv:				*Affinity scores for trait modalities of taxa found in study*
+Raw_Conidia.csv:				*Data on conidia*

-Labels_traits.csv:		*Labels for traits*
+rawdata.csv:		*Data on leaf breakdown and experimental conditions*